Convex Polygons in Cartesian Products: Abstract

 \section{Abstract}

-We study several problems concerning convex polygons whose vertices lie in a Cartesian product (for short, \emph{grid}) of two sets of $n$ real numbers.
-First, we prove that every such grid contains a convex polygon with $\Omega(\log n)$ vertices and that this bound is tight up to a constant factor.
+We study several problems concerning convex polygons whose vertices lie in a Cartesian product of two sets of $n$ real numbers (for short, \emph{grid}).
+First, we prove that every such grid contains $\Omega(\log n)$ points in convex position and that this bound is tight up to a constant factor.
 We generalize this result to $d$ dimensions (for a fixed $d\in \mathbb{N}$), and obtain a tight lower bound of $\Omega(\log^{d-1}n)$ for the maximum number of points in convex position in a $d$-dimensional grid.
-Second, we present polynomial-time algorithms for computing the largest convex chain in a grid that contains no two points of the same $x$- or $y$-coordinate.
-We show how to efficiently approximate the maximum size of a supported convex polygon up to a factor of $2$.
-Finally, we present exponential bounds on the maximum number of convex polygons in these grids, and for some restricted variants.
+Second, we present polynomial-time algorithms for computing the longest $x$- or $y$-monotone convex polygonal chain in a grid that contains no two points with the same $x$- or $y$-coordinate.
+We show that the maximum size of a convex polygon with such unique coordinates can be efficiently approximated up to a factor of $2$.
+Finally, we present exponential bounds on the maximum number of point sets in convex position in such grids, and for some restricted variants.
 These bounds are tight up to polynomial factors.